Colin Montgomerie dominated the European Tour in the mid- to late 1990s, and is noted for his exceptional play in the Ryder Cup.

 That year, Montgomerie won three times on the Euro Tour and finished atop the money list.
 He led the European Tour in earnings every year through 1999; he entered the Top 10 in the world rankings in 1994; he finished inside the Top 20 in every European event he played in 1999; he was European Player of the Year in 1995-97 and 1999.

 Montgomerie did everything during the 1990s except win a major championship.
-In fact, Monty never won in America at all.
+In fact, Monty never won in America at all - until reaching the Champions Tour.
 American fans never took to Monty, and Monty never took to them.
 Each side gave grief to the other.
 Whether that had anything to do with Monty's inability to win a major - three of the four are played in the US - is a matter of speculation.
 But Monty never did appear comfortable when playing as a pro in the US.

 Montgomerie's last European Tour win, the 2007 European Open, was his 31st, breaking the record he shared with Nick Faldo for most Euro wins by a Brit.